Homily by The Rev.

 The Creator of all uses natural processes to provide people what they need.
 Is it any less of a miracle & blessing from God when what we need comes from a natural phenomena?

-Will you miss seeing the miracle if an employer hires you, has trouble paying what was promised & later pays you more?
+hires you, has trouble paying what was promised & later pays you more?

 How do you have grace to let go resentment & open your eyes to see God at work?